BlackRock quarterly profit slips on lower fee income | Headlines

 BlackRock quarterly profit slips on lower fee income

-BlackRock Inc posted a drop in fourth-quarter profit on Friday, as a global market rout pressured fee income and assets under management fell in an uncertain economic environment.
+BlackRock Inc reported an 18% drop in fourth-quarter profit on Friday, hit by a global market rout that squeezed fee income.
+The world's largest asset manager posted adjusted earnings of $1.36 billion, or $8.93 per share, in the three months to Dec.
+31, down from $1.65 billion, or $10.68 per share, a year earlier.

+BlackRock Inc reported an 18% drop in fourth-quarter profit on Friday, hit by a global market rout that squeezed fee income.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)